Eastbourne manslaughter: Reaction and aftermath

 The trial was sensationalised by contemporary media.
 The press derided Hopley as "monstrous", and criticised schoolteachers in general and private schoolteachers in particular.
 Newspapers published graphic accounts of Cancellor's injuries and autopsy and further exaggerated the early rumours surrounding his death.
 Cancellor's was the first death by corporal punishment to have received broad public interest.
 To prevent overcrowding, the court issued tickets for admission to the public gallery during the trial; the courtroom was full an hour before the trial began.
-After Hopley's conviction, he issued at least two pamphlets on model education from gaol, which were poorly received by the public.
+After Hopley's conviction, he issued at least two pamphlets on model education from jail, which were poorly received by the public.
 Hopley's fame was short-lived; a month after his conviction, the press was focused on another case of corporal punishment, that of Caroline Lefevre, whose arms were allegedly burnt by her teacher.

 Following Hopley's release from prison, he became immediately embroiled in a sensationalised divorce trial.
 His wife, Fanny, had petitioned for divorce on the grounds that he was "unloving" and had mistreated her.
 She claimed that Hopley had married her as an "educational experiment", presenting Hopley's educational theories as evidence of his "lunacy".
 She had been 18 years old to Hopley's 36 at the time of their marriage in 1855.
 According to her statements during the trial, Hopley frequently criticised her writing and insisted that the couple's three children should be raised as "second Christs".
 She accused him of physically abusing her from the time of her first pregnancy, beating their first child only days after its birth (the child was later found to be "brain-damaged"), and suggesting that during his prison sentence she should be confined to a workhouse.
 Hopley responded by claiming that he set rules only to ensure the maintenance of his household and the wellbeing of his family, and produced a set of romantic letters he had received from Fanny during his incarceration as evidence of her unforced affection for him.